-Additional Key Definitions
+Definitions

 Accountability: "To be answerable to oneself and others for one's own choices, decisions and actions as measured against a standard..."
 (American Nurses Association, 2015, p.
-41)
+41).

-Delegated Responsibility: A nursing activity, skill, or procedure that is transferred from a licensed nurse to a delegatee.
+Delegated Responsibility: A nursing activity, skill or procedure that is transferred from a licensed nurse to a delegatee.

-Delegatee: One who is delegated a nursing responsibility by either an APRN, RN, or LPN/VN (where state NPA allows), is competent to perform it, and verbally accepts the responsibility.
-A delegatee may be an RN, LPN/VN, or UAP.
+Delegatee: One who is delegated a nursing responsibility by either an APRN, RN or LPN/VN (where jurisdiction NPA allows), is competent to perform it and verbally accepts the responsibility.
+A delegatee may be an RN, LPN/VN or AP.

 Delegator: One who delegates a nursing responsibility.
-A delegator may be an APRN, RN, or LPN/VN (where state NPA allows).
+A delegator may be APRN, RN, or LPN/VN (where jurisdiction NPA allows).